Skip to main content

 bytes32 hashedKey = keccak256(abi.encodePacked(msg.sender, key));

-// If key exists, only original sender can update
+// Authorization check - only original setter can update

 if (keyOwners[hashedKey] != address(0)) {